 Working in a HR agency specialized in recruiting IT talent, it is not surprising that hundreds of CVs pass through our computers every week.
 The CV is the first contact between worker and company, and from it we obtain both formal information (your education or your professional experience) and informal information (your style, creativity and professionalism).

 That is why if you are looking for work in the IT sector, we recommend that you take the time to write a good CV, as it will maximize the chances of being called for an interview.

 So, what differentiates a good CV from a regular one in the IT sector?
 What characteristics should it have?

 1. Must be accurate and updated.
-It is not necessary to give too many details of each specific project, but your CV must contain all the important information, basically distributed in four parts: summary, education, professional experience and technologies known.
+It is not necessary to give too many details of each specific project, but your CV must contain all the important information, basically distributed in four parts: summary, education, professional experience and known technologies .
 In the interview you can always develop more particular functions or comment on a specific professional experience.

 2. It must include all the information of the technologies and programming languages with which you have worked, as well as their versions.
 This point is especially important within the IT sector, since each position requires specific technologies.
 You must also explain in each project what technologies you have used.
-Includes all those that you can demonstrate with confidence in an interview, since very surely they will ask you for your practical experience or they will even carry out a technical test.
+Includes all those that you can demonstrate with confidence in an interview, since they will surely ask you for your practical experience or they will even carry out a technical test.
 For example:

 – Java (3 years of experience)